| Read Time: 5 minutes | Wills

 What Impacts How Much a Will Costs in Texas?

 When you hire a seasoned estate planning attorney, he or she will likely charge much more than a first-year associate.
-The more experienced lawyer can offer a higher level of analysis and draft a more robust will.
+The more experienced lawyer can offer a higher level of analysis and draft a more robust will or trust.

 To keep prices low, some law firms permit legal assistants or paralegals to draft a will and then an attorney will review it.
 It’s important to know exactly who is writing your will for you, so you know what level of legal expertise you’re paying for.

-If you have complex assets, like investments or business interests, it’s likely you’ll pay more for a will.
-The goals for your estate and your requests within your will may be much more in depth and require sophisticated drafting.
+If you have complex assets, like investments or business interests, you’ll likely pay more for an estate plan.
+The goals for your estate and your requests within your will may be much more in-depth and require sophisticated drafting, increasing the cost.

-For someone who has more common assets, like cars, real estate, and brokerage accounts, a simple will may suffice.
-It’s not uncommon for lawyers to charge a flat rate for a simple will.
+For someone who has more common assets, like cars, a single piece of real estate, and brokerage accounts, a simple will may suffice.
+Many attorneys charge a flat rate for a simple will, typically around $3,900.

 For lawyers who bill by the hour, the amount of time they spend creating your will clearly affects how much you’ll pay in the end.
 Again, if your estate is large and complicated, you’re going to spend a lot more for your will than someone who is leaving everything to his or her spouse.